| Melting glaciers, shrinking polar ice and

 The Maldives – freed from the condemnation to

-We have studied the past and present sea level changes on the
+become floodedAbstract We have studied the past and present sea level changes on the

 Maldives in great details.
 This gives prospects also for the near